marsender/next-project/README.md

 - [Radix UI](https://www.radix-ui.com/primitives)

-Architecture
+## Architecture

+Next

+- page.tsx files are used to define a specific routes for the application and typically exports a React component that represents the content of that page
+- layout.tsx files applies a layout for the current and all subfolders pages.tsx files

+Directus

-- Directus requests are made from Next.js on server side, not from client side
+- requests are made from Next.js on server side, not from client side

 ## Install